realworldocaml/book/book/variants/README.md

 - : basic_color list = [Blue; Magenta; Red]
 ```

+There's an integer code associated with each basic color, and thex
-The following function uses pattern matching to convert a `basic_color` to a
+following function uses pattern matching to express that function.
-corresponding integer.
-The exhaustiveness checking on pattern matches means
-that the compiler will warn us if we miss a color:

 ```ocaml env=main
 # let basic_color_to_int = function